Ekenbabu: Character

 Ekenbabu is a police detective who looks like a very common Bengali man.
 He studied criminology in the USA.
-His real name is Ekendra Sen. He is eccentric, little comical and takes snuffs.
+His real name is Ekendra Sen. He is eccentric, a little comical and takes snuffs.
 He is a man with a sweet smile, a bald head and a round face.
 Although he is a government employee, he likes to solve cases in his own style unlike a typical investigator.
-As per the writer, Eken's friend, Professor Bapi writes the stories of Ekenbabu.
+Ekenbabu is accompanied by his friends, Bapi and Promotho.
+Promotho is a Chemistry post-doc researcher and Bapi is a Physics professor at New York University who writes the stories of Ekenbabu.
+Bapi is like Dr. Watson, Hastings of Ekenbabu.
+This trio builds a bond that made readers relive the life in New York City as Bengali Indian immigrants.